Tom-Hammond/UniScran-Live/README.md

+# Getting the APP up and running
-# Database install and setup
+## Database install and setup
 Requires PostGreSQL
 Database name needs to be called UniScran
 The following tables need to be added from createscripts.txt script